maluyckx/Network_Attacks/README.md

 ## BONUS : SYN Flooding
-The attack scripts can be found in the `attacks/syn_flood_ddos` directory.
+The attack scripts can be found in the `attacks/syn_flood` directory.

-We want to flood the target IP with a large number of packets.
+We want to flood the target IP with a large number of SYN packets.
 This type of attack is intended to overwhelm the target's ability to respond to legitimate network requests, causing it to become unavailable or slow to respond.

 To launch the attack on `http` from `internet` (like a real attacker would do), follow these steps :

 1) Open a new terminal window using the command `xterm internet`.
-2) Move to the `attacks/syn_flood_ddos/` directory.
+2) Move to the `attacks/syn_flood/` directory.
 3) Run the command `python3 main.py`.
 4) Enjoy.

 ### Attack

 The script creates an IP packet using the `IP()` function with the destination IP address set to the `target_ip` value.
-The `TCP()` function is then used to create a TCP SYN packet with a random source port and the destination port set to the `target_port\ value.
+The `TCP()` function is then used to create a TCP SYN packet with a random source port and the destination port set to the `target_port` value.
 The `flags` parameter is set to "S" to indicate that this is a SYN packet.

-Finally, the script creates a Raw packet with a payload of 1024 bytes, consisting of the letter "A" repeated 1024 times.
-The `packet` variable is then created by concatenating the IP, TCP and Raw packets together using the `/` operator.
+Finally, the script creates a `Raw` packet with a payload of 1024 bytes, consisting of the letter "A" repeated 1024 times.
+The `packet` variable is then created by concatenating the `IP`, `TCP` and `Raw` packets together.

 ### Validation of the attack